Arash-Kamboj/Real-Estate-Business-Project-Power-BI-/README.md

 # Real-Estate-Business-Project-Power-BI-
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Business Case:
 In this case study, I delved into a company with diversified ventures across various product ranges and a prominent presence in the real estate sector.
-As the global business head of the company, I took the initiative to develop a comprehensive dashboard using Power BI to monitor critical metrics related to  nine business unit managers, products, sales, quantities sold, and gross margins (GM).
+The company’s global business head wants to use a dashboard that helps to track key metrics about their nine business unit managers (executives), products, Sales, Quantities sold, and gross margins (GM).

-Steps:
+**Steps:**

 #1 - **Extract, Load, Transform (ELT)**:
 I began by downloading the dataset from the provided link **https://drive.google.com/drive/folders/1eplz7vmnNG67KECek0CUAyFaVxm4ngc2?usp=sharing**